rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 4. **Migrate workflows**: After installation, migrate any existing workflow deployments (SonataFlow CRs) to the RHDH namespace.

-## Upgrading with RHDH Helm Chart (Two PostgreSQL Instances)
+## Upgrading with RHDH Helm Chart (Creating a new PostgreSQL instance for RHDH)

-In this upgrade scenario we will create a new PostgreSQL instance for RHDH to use, while keeping intact all resources in the sonataflow-infra.
+In this upgrade scenario we will create a new PostgreSQL instance for RHDH to use, while keeping intact all resources in the sonataflow-infra namespace, including the PostgreSQL instance used by Orchestrator operator.
 After installation, we will reconfigure the Orchestrator plugins to point to the old previously used PostgreSQL instance.

 ### Steps